akickia/akickia/README.md

 📖<br>
 I’m currently learning frontend development from Folkuniversitetet, Gothenburg.
-I will be finished summer 2024.
+I will be finished summer of 2024.
 Earlier I have completed an intense education from Sundsgårdens folkhögskola in frontend.